Social Justice

 • During the construction of the Emory University Hospital Tower, soil removed to accommodate the underground parking deck was donated to the Fugees Academy in Clarkston, Georgia, where 78,000 cubic yards of dirt and filling was used to construct a soccer field.
 The Fugees Family, Inc. is a non-profit dedicated to working with child survivors of war.

-• In 2005, Emory created the Cliff Shuttle system, which transports about 3 million riders annually to jobs, school, and healthcare facilities.
+• In 2005, Emory created the Emory Shuttle system, which transports about 3 million riders annually to jobs, school, and healthcare facilities.

 Today